 d) If for some frequency a sub-block spectrum emission mask overlaps with the sub-block bandwidth of another sub-block, then the emission mask does not apply for that frequency.

-For the signalling is absent for dualPA-Architecture IE, if carrier leakage or I/Q image lands inside the gap spectrum between 2 UL CCs when UL CCs are synchronized with frequencies in the gap, exception to the SEM requirement applies.
+When signalling for dualPA-Architecture IE is absent, carrier leakage or I/Q image may land inside the gap spectrum between 2 UL CCs when UL CCs are synchronized with frequencies in the gap.

 <end of change>